cca/equella_api/readme.md

 ## Developing

 If you have npm, uglifyjs, and sass installed you can minify vapir.js and compile vapir.scss to CSS with `npm run build`.
+There are more commands in the `scripts` section of the package.json.